upupming/docsify-katex/README.md

 [![](https://data.jsdelivr.com/v1/package/npm/docsify-katex/badge)](https://www.jsdelivr.com/package/npm/docsify-katex)

-Add KaTex support for your docsify project.
+Add KaTeX support for your docsify project.
 [Demo](https://upupming.site/docsify-katex)

 [KaTeX](https://github.com/Khan/KaTeX) is a faster alternative to MathJax.
 This plugin makes it easy to support in your markdown.